sylviasullivan/sylviasullivan.github.io/index.md

 # Latest News

-| 1 October 2023 | We have been awarded an NCAR Collaborative Opportunity for Research Engagement award.
+| 1 October 2023 | We have been awarded funding from the NCAR Collaborative Opportunity for Research Engagement.
 |:--|:--|
 | 1 August 2023 | Welcome to Juliana Mejía, our newest member!
 | 6 July 2023 | Edgardo is visiting our collaborators in Karlsruhe and will travel to the IUGG conference in Berlin next week.